vluz/trivytui/README.md

 Built as over-the-holidays project to scare my sysadmin colleagues. :)
 Utility and convenience might also been my goals but scaring was definitely up there.

+**Version 0.9.2** - Added airgapped scripts

-**Version 0.9.1** - Security hardened with comprehensive input validation, buffer overflow protection, and improved code quality.
+Version 0.9.1 - Security hardened with comprehensive input validation, buffer overflow protection, and improved code quality.

+Version 0.9.0 - Initial release build

 Tested in Rocky Linux 8.10, Ubuntu 24.04 LTS and Debian 13.2.